 Named The Mayfair, this seven-storey art deco building was built in 1930; using CGI, a few storeys were added in the film to make it appear more New York-like.
 You can currently rent the film through Cineplex or via your favourite streaming rental service.

-Filming ‘Penthouse North’ outside 260 Metcalfe St. (building on left)
+Filming ‘Penthouse North’ outside 260 Metcalfe St. (building on the right)

 [Photo via 1310 News]